Curriculum for Wales Summary

 Welsh and English:

 As an English Medium School, we use the language of Welsh daily for instruction, welcomes, commands, drilling exercises etc. Welsh is taught using the Continwwm Iaith from Progression Step 1 – Progression Step 3 (link document).
-Our Welsh provision is championed by our Criw Cymraeg groups represented by pupils from Year 1 – 6 Criw Cymraeg English is taught as part of the LLC strand throughout the school from Nursery – Year 6 and explicitly using RWi (Read, Write inc) to teach phonics.
+Our Welsh provision is championed by our Criw Cymraeg groups represented by pupils from Year 1 – 6 Criw Cymraeg English is taught as part of the LLC strand throughout the school from Nursery – Year 6 and explicitly using ELS (Essential Letters and Sounds) to teach phonics.

 UNCRC (United Nation's Convention on the Rights of the Child)/UNCPRD (Convention on the Rights of Persons with Disabilities):